Video and audio content

 - In the same way as for the

-- Users must be able to control video and audio playback (it's especially critical for victims of epilepsy.)
+- Users must be able to control video and audio playback (it's especially critical for people who have epilepsy.)
 You must either use the

 - The paragraph inside the